nzzdev/Storytelling-Styleguide/pages/style/dots-arrows.md

 src: "assets/dot-arrow/arrow_online@1x.png 1x, assets/dot-arrow/arrow_online@2x.png 2x"
 ```

-## Annotations & Reading Example
+## Annotations & Reading Examples
-If your legend is complicated, try and add some guidance with integrating chart symbols in the legend text.
+If your legend is complicated, try adding guidance with integrating chart symbols in the legend text.
 If your chart is also packed with a lot of information, consider adding a reading example for the user.
 Guidelines and further examples for these techniques can be [found here](http://10.248.27.110:8080/#/principles?a=guiding-the-reader-through-the-data).

 ```image
 plain: true